ThousandOfWind/AIVideoGenerator/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Take `main.py` ad an example that generate a video for 1st sport news in China.
+Take `ExampleVideoGen.py` and `ExampleVideoGenWithAvatar.py` as an example that generate a video for 1st sport news in China.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>